 Explore over 300 member properties ranging from the smallest New England country inns to the most exclusive hotels and resorts, state by state.

-One of the great advantages of New England is that you don't have to drive far to see many wonderful attractions.
+One of the great advantages of New England is that you don't have to drive far on a road trip to see many wonderful attractions.
 Boston is the closest transatlantic gateway in the United States from Europe and Boston's Logan Airport is one of the closest airports to a major downtown center at just three miles.
 From Boston you have easy access to mountains, lakes, rocky coast, sandy beaches, rolling hills, magical islands and a multitude of great museums and attractions.
 This New England coastal tour takes you short distances from Boston, with a wealth of New England's heritage, beauty, and culture accessible without traveling too many miles.

 It's always a good idea to spend a couple of nights in Boston at the beginning of your trip to get adjusted to the time difference and just to soak in the charm of New England's unofficial capital.
 A city steeped in old world ambience but yet bustling and cosmopolitan, Boston is a great combination of old and new.
 A couple of new attractions have been recently introduced and are well worth the visit.
 There more to explore in Boston than we could possibly list, but here are a few ideas to get you started: